Film Icon

-From the debuting writer-director Alain Robak, BABY BLOOD a pretty incredible 1990 French horrorfest that boasts a highly respectable gore quotient, stylish direction and a strong lead performance by newcomer Emmanuelle Escourrou.
+From the debuting writer-director Alain Robak, BABY BLOOD a pretty incredible 1990 French horrorfest that boasts a highly respectable gore quotient, stylish direction and a strong performance by newcomer Emmanuelle Escourrou.
 What more could any serious horror fan want?

 The acting honors go to Emmanuelle Escourrou as the put-upon heroine.
-An unknown who hasn’t been heard from since (at least, not on these shores), she proves appropriately menacing as she commits murder after murder, yet still engages our sympathy.
+An unknown who hasn’t been heard from since (at least, not on these shores), Escourrou proves appropriately menacing as she commits murder after murder, yet still engages our sympathy.
 Loving mother, sex kitten and lethal murderess: Escourrou plays all of the many facets of her role convincingly.
-The only other performance of note here is that of the baby’s voice, intoned by Alain Robak himself.
+The only other performance of note is that of the baby’s voice, intoned by Alain Robak himself.

 Vital Statistics